Iamdungx/denigma-cracker/README.md

 If EnigmaCracker finds a wallet with a balance, it will create `wallets_with_balance.txt` file that will contain the info of the discovered wallet.

-Upon execution, EnigmaCracker generates a comprehensive log file named `enigmacracker.log`, which neatly records the entire session history for review and analysis.
+Upon execution, EnigmaCracker generates a comprehensive log file named `Log/enigmacracker_[time].log`, which neatly records the entire session history for review and analysis.

 # Technical Details